mia-platform/documentation/docs/fast_data/cast_functions.md

 As you can see in the example above, the cast function accepts three arguments:

-- **valueToCast**: it is the value received as it's received from the data source
+- **valueToCast**: it is the value as it's received from the data source
 - **fieldName**: the name of the field associated with the value (e.g.: *restaurantName*)
 - **logger**: the logger you can use to log in your function (an instance of the [Pino logger](https://github.com/pinojs/pino)).

 To know the technical limitation you have in your cast function, [read here](./cast_functions#technical-limitation)

-## How and when are updated the Default Cast Functions?
+## How and when are the Default Cast Functions updated?

-As default, your project is provided with a set of default cast functions you can see in the `Default cast functions` table.
+By default, your project is provided with a set of default cast functions you can see in the `Default cast functions` table.

 What happens when the Console changes the default cast function?